-There are two traditional formats for resume – functional and chronological.
-Functional resumes, those that are skills focused, generally don’t perform well when applying to jobs online because the ATS are built based on chronology.
+There are two traditional formats for resumes – functional and chronological.
+Functional resumes, those that are skills-focused, generally don’t perform well when applying to jobs online because the ATS are built based on chronology.
 So, the systems tend to jumble the details or simply capture nothing.

 Alternatively, the purely chronology-based resumes won’t do your experience justice if you have a recent gap in your work experience.
 Instead of being left with the choice of not being seen or being seen poorly by recruiters, consider the hybrid format for your resume.

 So, what is a hybrid resume?
 A hybrid resume is one that combines the best elements of a functional and chronology-based style to ensure optimal performance with the ATS and the people who read it.
 What makes a hybrid resume particularly valuable to people with a gap in their experience is that it will incorporate a highlights section under the summary on the first page so that the recruiter is forced to see the biggest most relevant achievements right away during those precious 6 seconds.
 At the end of the day, there are many reasons why people take a break from working and most recruiters have heard them all.
 So, instead of letting their imagination run wild, consider addressing the issue head-on with some strategy built into your resume so that you can land that interview and share why you are a good fit for the position.